hanai3Bi/Switch-OC-Suite/README.md

 - **For Erista:**
   - Remove the "Fan Control for Mariko" section.

-- Remove the "disable services" part if you use Nintendo Online services like friends, cloud saving and notifications, or use Tesla overlays in Docked mode.
+- Remove the "Disable Push Notifications service" part if you use Nintendo Online services.
-  - **Known Issue**: Tesla Menu and its overlays will sometimes crash atmosphere in Docked mode when some services are disabled.
+  - ~~**Known Issue**: Tesla Menu and its overlays will sometimes crash atmosphere in Docked mode when some services are disabled.~~ Only `[npns]` is reserved, I don't have time to screen all the rest one by one.

 - For "Game Recording FPS and Bitrate", if you play demanding games or don't care about streaming/framerate/bitrate, comment out this section.